mordauntfamilyhistory.com

 • Charlotte Mordaunt (23rd December 1777 - May 1848) was baptised at St. James, Westminster, on 15th January 1778.
 Her marriage to Richard Hippisley was recorded at Wellesbourne, Warwickshire on 15th April 1800.

 • Susanna Mordaunt (15th December 1779 - 5th February 1830) was baptised at Westminster on 5th January 1780.
-Her marriage to William Elliot, 2nd Earl of St. Germans (his 4th marriage), was recorded at Wellesbourne, Warwickshire on 30th August 1814.
+Her marriage to William Eliot, 2nd Earl of St. Germans (his 4th marriage), was recorded at Wellesbourne, Warwickshire on 30th August, 1814.

 • Mary Mordaunt who died unmarried